Who is this? Stop calling me, Bozo, or I’ll… *Just hang up.

 Subject: “I need to speak with you.”

-*That subject may sound innocent enough, however, I felt it was a ruse to get me to connect with him and he’d infect my PC.
-I deletde to Spam.
+*That subject may sound innocent enough, however, I felt it was a ruse to get me to connect, to infect my PC.
+I sent it to Spam.

 Then I traveled down my list of e-mails and there he was again…same name but as a company instead of a person.